AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/createInstance.md

 ## Request headers

-This operation uses only the common request header.
-For more information, see Common request parameters.
+This operation uses only common request parameters.
+For more information, see the Common request parameters topic.

 ## Request syntax